GeertvanGeest/AWS-docker-nginx/README.md

 Logout and login again to use docker with `sudo`.

 For a certificate issued by Let's encrypt, you will need first to make sure that the IP you are hosting the app is correctly associated to your domain.
-In the repo the domain `sib-training-test.ml` is used.
+In the repo the domain `sib-training.ml` is used.

 Setting up the reverse proxy occurs in three steps: